mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 with one AC plug and one DC plug.
 If it's broken or occupied, be prepared for a fallback plan to find alternative charger.

-Please take this information with a grain of salt - I've never used the chargers myself (even though I plan to).
-Please let me know if there are any issues.

 # General Tips

 * Plan the trip first.
 You can use [A Better Route Planner](abetterrouteplanner.com/), however